aya-lang/aya/manual/type_annotations.md

 ## User types

 User types are supported like any other type.
-Object support inheritance.
+Objects support inheritance.
 All user objects are a sub-type of `object`:

 ```